-At the heart of the Courtyard, a new steel framed glass box was installed to showcase our bespoke architectural metal finishes from IQ Metal and our very popular Mondrian® External Range.
+At the heart of the Courtyard, a new steel-framed glass box was installed to showcase our bespoke architectural metal finishes from Mondrian Glazing and our very popular MHB External Slim Framed Doors Range.
 The thermally broken steel window and door system adhere to the highest levels of performance as well as creating a minimal, industrial design to the glazing.

 In addition, a new meeting room was created using some of the residential glazing solutions we offer from Hedgehog Aluminium, our aluminium fabrication factory.
 These solutions include a thin framed glass façade system that rivals structural glazing for minimal sightlines offering a cost reduction option for those looking for walls of glass.